top of page

 She also remembered a dream she'd had many years before – to create a healing retreat.

-On sharing this dream with an old man, he said, ‘you’ll have to sell your house to make it happen.’
+On sharing this dream with an old man, he said, ‘You’ll have to sell your house to make it happen.’
 So Emma took the plunge, sold the house she'd worked so hard to buy, and decided to invest in some land instead.

 On 1st July 2014, after years of searching, Satori was founded.